-We introduced new tools to better inform senators and the public.
-The Guideline on Gifts and Other Benefits and the Guideline on Sponsored Travel are our first ever guidelines under the Code.
-They were approved by the Standing Committee on Ethics and Conflict of Interest for Senators, as required by the Code.
-These guidelines are general in nature and are not opinions or advice.
-They help to better understand the Code and how we interpret and apply it.
-We also did considerable preparatory work on other future guidelines.
-We embarked on a project to create a portal that senators would use to fulfil their disclosure obligations under the Code.
+We have continued to improve our practices, tools, and processes to assist senators in fulfilling their disclosure obligations under the Code.
+We have introduced new tools to better inform senators and the public.
+The Guideline on Outside Activities, our third guideline under the Code, was published in February 2023.
+This guideline provides general information to senators and the public and it helps to better understand the Code and how we interpret and apply it.
+We also advanced considerably on a project to create an online portal that senators will use to fulfil their disclosure obligations under the Code.

-This report will provide more details on these and other issues, projects and trends.
+This annual report provides details on these and other issues.

-The Office continued to rely on the Senate Administration for the provision of security, finance, information technology and human resource services under a cost-recovery agreement.
-I thank the staff of the Administration for their services and support.
+The Office continued to rely on the Senate Administration for the provision of security, finance, information technology and human resources services under a cost-recovery agreement.
+I would like to thank them for their services and support.